Noah Harpster: Career

 In 2021, Harpster and Fitzerman-Blue created the limited series Painkiller for Netflix.
-It's a show about the birth of the opioid crisis and stars Matthew Broderick, Uzo Aduba, Taylor Kitsch, Dina Shihabi, and West Duchovony.
-It's based on the reporting work done by Barry Meier for the New York Times and Patrick Radden Keefe for the New Yorker.
-Harpster also has an acting role in the limited-series.
-It will be realized in 2022.
+Painkiller is a dramatization of the birth of the opioid crisis and stars Matthew Broderick, Uzo Aduba, Taylor Kitsch, Dina Shihabi, and West Duchovony.
+It is based on the reporting work done by Barry Meier for the New York Times and Patrick Radden Keefe for the New Yorker.
+Harpster also has an acting role in the limited series.
+It was released August 10, 2023.

-Along with Fitzerman-Blue, he will be co-directing the film adaptation of Dash Shaw's Bottomless Belly Button in 2022.
+Along with Fitzerman-Blue, he will be co-directing the film adaptation of Dash Shaw's Bottomless Belly Button in 2024.